francois-le-ko4la/docstring-to-markdown/README.md

 # Test:
 This module has been tested and validated on Ubuntu.
-Test is available if you setup the package with dev environment.
+Test is available if you set up the package with dev environment.
 ```shell
 make test
 ```